djpandit007/turbo-invention/Section6-PodDesign.md

 2. Rolling Update - Create new version then take down old version, one by one.
 This is the default deployment strategy.

+## 89: Jobs

+Jobs are workloads that are meant to perform a set of tasks and finish.
+Jobs live for a very short period of time.

 ## Noteworthy Commands

 `kubectl get pods --selector app=App1` will show the pods for which are labeled